FridaWikell/greenthumb-front/README.md

 ![Screenshot of sign in page](doc/feature-sign-in.webp)

-The sign in page lets the user to sign in by entering their selected username and password and press Sign in.
-If the user hasn't signed up yet, it is a link which will take them there.
+The sign in page lets the user sign in by entering their selected username and password and press Sign in.
+If the user hasn't signed up yet, there is a link which will take them to the sign up page.

 ### Home page/Plant friends